Hey, I meant to mention this in the first hour and I didn't get around to it.

 They have lost practically everything, folks, and there are people protesting them.

-Chuck Schumer, Nancy Pelosi, nobody crying any tears over Dingy Harry going out now and building homes on his crazy land deals that he made when he was Senator in Nevada.
+Chuck Schumer, Nancy Pelosi, nobody crying any tears over Dingy Harry going out now and building homes on his crazy land deals that he made when he was senator in Nevada.

 They are in dire straits on the Democrat side, and they must be kept there, folks.

-Now, uh the House Republicans have had it noted to me in some emails.
+Now, the House Republicans, I've had it noted to me in some emails, man, these guys are really excited.

 Russia was great to see.